 Budgeting and tracking your spending are helpful habits for anyone who wants to achieve financial goals.
 But, when you’re financially sinking, it’s a whole ‘nother ball game.
 If you are exhausted by your financial mess, or not sure what the first right step is, this post is for you!
-If you want to get your head above water, you’ll have to identify the problem, attack it with a vengeance, and learn what to do differently in the future.
-This post will tell you exactly what to do, step by step, to get out of financial survival mode.
+You will learn exactly what to do, step by step, to get out of financial survival mode.
 It will not be easy, and it may take some time.
 But, you don’t have to be where you are 1 year from now.
 You can start controlling your money instead of letting it control you.
 Are you ready?
 Let’s go!

 FIGURE OUT WHAT HAPPENED

 The first part of getting out of financial survival mode is figuring out what went wrong.
 How did you get here?
 Maybe something happened that was out of your control – a spouse’s secret spending or a massive medical debt.

 Or maybe something in your control caused the problem – quitting a job you didn’t like when you didn’t have more work lined up, spending money on credit cards that you didn’t have, borrowing massive amounts of student loan debt.

 A crisis reveals a process that’s been going on for a long time.

 And if you are in a financial crisis, something has been going on for a while that caused the mess.

 The good news is, money is concrete, and turning your finances around is actually pretty simple.

 No, it’s definitely not easy.
 If YOU caused problems, it takes immense self-discipline to learn new habits.
 If the financial crisis is because of someone else, then there is probably relational pain to deal with.